pbloem/language-models/README.md

 ## training

-We train the model by asking it predi t the next word in the sentence.
-This is easy to do on an [unrolled]() RNN by shifting the input forward by one token (for instance by prepending a start-of-sentence character) and training it to predict the non-shifted sequence.
+We train the model by asking it to predict the next character in the sentence, given only the preceding characters.
+This is easy to do on an [unrolled](https://machinelearningmastery.com/rnn-unrolling/) RNN by shifting the input forward by one token (for instance by prepending a start-of-sentence character) and training it to predict the non-shifted sequence.

 ## generating